U.S. Energy Information Administration logo

 Geothermal heat pumps use the constant temperatures near the surface of the earth to heat and cool buildings.
 Geothermal heat pumps transfer heat from the ground (or water) into buildings during the winter and reverse the process in the summer.

-Last updated: March 18, 2022 with preliminary data for the United States from the Electric Power Monthly, February 2022.
+Last updated: April 3, 2024, with preliminary data for the United States.